v-zhuravlev/zabbix-notify/README.md

 # About
 This guide provides step-by-step guide how to install and use scripts to send notifications from Zabbix to popular collaborations platforms: **HipChat**(Deprecated), **Slack** and Incident Management system **PagerDuty**.
 Here is the idea in brief:
--	install scripts on Zabbix Server
+-	Install scripts on Zabbix Server
--	in HipChat, Slack or PagerDuty generate access key for Zabbix
+-	In HipChat, Slack or PagerDuty generate access key for Zabbix
 -	In Zabbix setup new Media Type, Actions and assign new media type to new impersonal user
 -	Catch messages in Slack channel, HipChat room or PagerDuty Console:
 ![image](https://cloud.githubusercontent.com/assets/14870891/14309222/bc9f510e-fbe3-11e5-94ff-66a313b00874.png)